How do I sign up?

 How old does my daughter need to be to participate?

-Your daughter must be attending primary school between kindergarten - Year 6.
+Your daughter must be attending primary school between kindergarten - Year 6 to participate.
+(The minimum age for Daughters and Dads Cricket is 6.)

 Can my family come along to the sessions?